-The dollar benefit of reductions in injury and fatal crashes was estimated using 2015 DOT's guidance on treatment of the economic value of a statistical life.
-The distribution of motor vehicle injuries by injury severity from National Highway Transportation Safety Administration 2014 Report on the Economic Cost of Crashes was employed to properly weight the injury data.
-In total, the safety benefit is calculated at \$504 million (discounted at 7%) and \$835 million (discounted at 3%).
+The dollar benefit of reductions in injury and fatal crashes was estimated using 2016 DOT's guidance on treatment of the economic value of a statistical life.
+The distribution of motor vehicle injuries by injury severity from National Highway Transportation Safety Administration 2014 Report on the Economic Cost of Crashes were employed to properly weight the injury data.
+The value of a statistical life in 2015 dollars by injury classification is detailed in the table below.
+In total, the safety benefit is calculated at \$528 million (discounted at 7%) and \$874 million (discounted at 3%).